mfractor/mfractor.github.io/docs/annotations.md

 While the Nuget library can be installed into any project, MFractor's mobile-specific code diagnostics are only available in MFractor Premium.

-## Installing MFractor.Annations Nuget
+## Installing MFractor.Annotations NuGet

-## Targetting A Layout In Xamarin.Android
+## Targeting A Layout In Xamarin.Android